tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Note that script execution is not halted while the reticle is shown, use the wait command if needed.
 Also note that only one reticle can be shown at a time.

-* clearTile x y
+* clearTile x y event\_id actor\_id

 	Move any unit that is currently on the specified tile to a nearest free space.
+If event\_id or actor\_id is specified an event matching either of those ids will not be moved.
+This is to prevent a unit that is already in the correct spot from getting juggled around.

 ## External Plugin commands